humdrum-tools/humdrum-tools/README.md

 new terminal, the PATH environment variable needs to be amended during login with the paths of the humdrum-tools executables.
 The above ```PATH=``` lines must be added to the shell login script.
 The name of this shell login file is different for different shells.
-If you type
+If you type:
 ```bash
    cd ~/humdrum-tools
    make install